flask-django-independent-study/varsity/Assignments/Week-4.md

 You may have heard of GraphQL, which is another type of API.
 GraphQL is a bit more involved to set up so we'll stick to REST for now.
 If you would like to learn more about the differences there is a video in the resources page.

+### API Endpoints

+In the project you'll see me write "endpoint".
+An endpoint or API endpoint is just a route that the front-end can make requests to and get json data in return.

 #### [Resources](https://github.com/flask-django-independent-study/varsity/blob/master/Resources/Week-4.md)

 ## Let's get started!